 We now consider pairs of lines $L_1,L_2$ in the plane.
-(Throughout the paper, by ``a pair of lines'' we mean a pair of distinct lines.)
-We are specifically interested in the surface obtained by associating to each point $p$ in the plane half the length of the line segment through $p$ joining $L_1$ and $L_2$ and having $p$ as its midpoint.\footnote{Our definition of this surface is loosely motivated by Vaughn's proof (see \cite[p.~71]{Mey}) that every Jordan closed curve has a rectangle inscribed in it.} As we note in Lemma~\ref{basic}, as long as $L_1$ and $L_2$ are not parallel, there is a unique such line segment having $p$ as its midpoint.
+(Throughout the paper, by a pair of lines we mean a pair of distinct lines.)
+We are specifically interested in the surface obtained by associating to each point $p$ in the plane half the length of the line segment through $p$ joining $L_1$ and $L_2$ and having $p$ as its midpoint.\footnote{Our definition of this surface is loosely motivated by Vaughn's proof (see \cite[p.~71]{Mey}) that every Jordan closed curve has a rectangle inscribed in it.} As we note in Lemma~\ref{basic}, as long as $L_1$ and $L_2$ are not parallel, there is a unique such line segment.
 On the other hand, if $L_1$ and $L_2$ are parallel, then the set of points that occur as a midpoint of a line segment having endpoints on $L_1$ and $L_2$ is simply the set of points that are equidistant from $L_1$ and $L_2$.
-Moreover, if $p$ is a point on this line, then $p$ is the midpoint of infinitely many line segments joining $L_1$ and $L_2$.
-Indeed, {\it every} line segment joining $L_1$ and $L_2$ and passing through $p$ has $p$ as its midpoint.
+If $p$ is a point on this line, {\it every} line segment joining $L_1$ and $L_2$ and passing through $p$ has $p$ as its midpoint.

-In any case, the surface defined this way will be useful in the next section for ascertaining whether $p$ occurs as the center of a rectangle whose vertices lie on a given configuration of lines.